Conditional Text-to-Image Generation with Reference Guidance: Method

 \subsection{Example Plugin 2: Logo Image Generation}

-We show that the proposed framework can be generalized to non-text objects and use logo image generation as an example to show the versatility of the proposed conditional image generation with reference guidance.
-For the reference images of logo image generation, we paste the standard logo we collected from the Internet to a blank canvas and create the reference images.
+We further show that the proposed framework can be generalized to non-text objects and use logo image generation as an example to show the versatility of the proposed conditional image generation with reference guidance.

+For the reference images of logo image generation, we paste the standard logo we collected from the Internet onto a blank canvas and create the reference images.
 We visualize one example reference image in \Cref{fig:overview}.
 Similar to the MLT case, we synthesize logo images to augment the training set (\Cref{fig:synthesis_logo}), and we deploy an auxiliary network to classify logos.
-Specifically, we take the predicted denoised latent features at timestep $0$, $\hat{\imglatent}^0$, and apply the RoIAlign \cite{mask_rcnn} to pool the region.
-Then, similar to the text image generation, we replace it with the uncorrupted latent $\imglatent^0$ for the same reason.
-Once the RoI features are obtained, we feed them to the auxiliary network $\psi_{\text{logo}}(\cdot)$ to do the classification:
+To compute the loss, we predict the denoised latent features at timestep $0$, $\hat{\imglatent}^0$, and apply the RoIAlign \cite{mask_rcnn} to extract the region $\textbf{r}_k=\text{RoIAlign}(\hat{\textbf{z}}^0,\textbf{B}_k)$.
+The RoI features are then provided to the auxiliary network $\psi_{\text{logo}}(\cdot)$ to do the classification:

-where $K$ denotes the total number of RoI instances in the batch enumerated by $k$, $y_{k}\in\mathbb{R}^{|M|}$ is the one-hot labels.
-The overall learning objective can be formulated as follows: { } Although we train the model with a closed set of logos, the model can generalize to the ones that are unseen during training.
-We show visual examples to validate this in \Cref{fig:unseen}, and \Cref{fig:app_unseen_logos} in Appendix.
+where $K$ denotes the total number of RoI instances in the batch enumerated by $k$, $y_{k}\in\mathbb{R}^{|M|}$ is the one-hot labels for $|M|$ logos we use for training.
+The overall learning objective can be formulated as follows:

+Although we train the model with a closed set of $|M|$ logos, the model can generalize to the ones that are unseen during training.
+We show visual examples to validate this in \Cref{fig:unseen}, and \Cref{fig:app_unseen_logos} in the Appendix.